WerWolv/EdiZon/README.md

   1. Download the latest release from the [GitHub release page](https://github.com/WerWolv/EdiZon/releases/latest).
   2. Unpack the downloaded zip file, put the files on your Nintendo Switch's SD card and let the folders merge.
+  3. If you're using Hekate, make sure to add `debugmode=1` to your current profile.
+Without that flag set RAM editing won't work.
-  3. Use a free open source CFW like [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) to launch the hbmenu and start EdiZon from there.
+  4. Use a free open source CFW like [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) to launch the hbmenu and start EdiZon from there.

 # How to compile

+  1. Clone the EdiZon repo to your computer using `git clone https://github.com/WerWolv/EdiZon --recurse-submodules`.
-  1. Download and install devkitA64.
+  2. Download and install devkitA64.
 It comes bundled with the [devkitPro](https://devkitpro.org) toolchain.
-  2. Required libraries are libNX, libcurl, zlib and freetype2.
-Use the pacman package manager that comes with devkitPro to download and install libNX, portlibs (`switch-portlibs`) and freetype2 (`switch-freetype`).
+  3. Use the pacman package manager that comes with devkitPro to download and install libNX, portlibs (`switch-portlibs`) and freetype2 (`switch-freetype`).
-  3. The rest of the compilation works using the `make` command.
+  4. The rest of the compilation works using the `make` command.
 Type `make homebrew` to build EdiZon, `make sysmodule` to build the companion sysmodule used for RAM editing or `make all` to build both.

 # Discord